 Donoghue eventually relocated from England to Sweden.
 He learned the language quickly, got a job at a local dance company, and later became a dancer himself despite no formal training.
 But his main source of income was as a traveling salesman at outdoor markets.
 He sold mostly giftware and gained a big following for his charismatic style and sales gimmicks.
 Many articles were written about his technique.

 Donoghue was also a family man.
 He had four children, two of which earned fame.
 His daughter Kiella was a popular model in Sweden.
 She sadly died in a car accident in 1994 at age 26.
 Another daughter, Zetma, was once lead singer for Swedish group Basic Element.
 They had a No. 1 song in 1993 called The Promise Man.

 In 1981, Donoghue and his dance group – “Eddie’s Goodies” – toured the Caribbean and performed in Montserrat at the Agouti Club in Wapping.

 In December of 1982, Donoghue earned his doctorate in Sociology from the University of Gothenburg.
 His dissertation, which was delivered in front of a packed auditorium, drew rousing applause.
-The following year he relocated to St. Thomas to be near his ailing mother.
+Shortly after, he relocated to St. Thomas to be near his ailing mother.
 Ann Donoghue-Pond passed away a few months later.